strimzi/proposals/050-Kafka-Node-Pools.md

 When the `KafkaNodePool` resource belonging to an existing Kafka cluster is deleted, all the resources belonging to it and managed by it will be deleted as well.
 This will also include the Pods and other resources.
-The PVCs will be deleted only if the `deleteClaim` flag was set to `true` in the storage configuration.
+The PVCs will be deleted only if the `deleteClaim` flag was set to `true` in the storage configuration (default value for `deleteClaim` is `false` - so it will not be deleted by default).
 While it is possible that the user deleted the `KafkaNodePool` by mistake, once the resource is deleted, there is not much the operator can do about it.
 This behavior does not differ from what happens if the `Kafka` custom resource is deleted, so it does not introduce any new behavior.
 Users can use other mechanisms such as RBAC or finalizers to prevent deleting the custom resources by mistake.